AhmedHll/AhmedHll/README.md

 - 👋 Hi, I’m @AhmedHall
 - 👀 I’m interested in ... android , java, Kotlin and web development
-- 🌱 I’m currently learning ...
-Android development using Java
+- 🌱 I’m currently learning ... web development using HTML, CSS, JavaScript and
-- 💞️ I’m looking to collaborate on ...
-Android development
+- 💞️ I’m looking to collaborate on ... web development
 - 📫 How to reach me ... omdadesginer@gmail.com

 <!---